samuel-book/samuel_shap_paper_1/xgb_with_feature_selection/outline.md

 ### Comparing thrombolysis decisions between hospitals

-* *A comparison of 10K cohort thrombolysis rates across hospitals*:
+* *A comparison of 10k cohort thrombolysis rates across hospitals, and comparison with hospital SHAP values*:
-    * Train XGBoost model on all data except for a 10K set of patients
+    * Train XGBoost model on all data except for a 10K set of patients.
     * Predict use of thrombolysis in 10K cohort at each of 132 hospitals (by changing hospital one-hot encoding).
+    * Compare mean hospital SHAP for each hopsital with the predicted 10K cohort thrombolysis rate for each hospital.

 * *Compare local thrombolysis decisions with benchmark decisions*:
     * Benchmark decisions are decisions made by the majority of the top 30 thrombolysing hospitals as judged by their expected thrombolysis use in a standard 10K cohort of patients.